OTI Festival 1986: Festival overview

 Mario Zúñiga conducting the festival orchestra for El Salvador.

-The festival was held on Saturday 15 November 1986.
+The festival was held on Saturday 15 November 1986, beginning at 20:30 CLST (23:30 UTC).
 It was presented by Pamela Hodar and César Antonio Santis.
 The musical director was Horacio Saavedra, who conducted the 40-piece orchestra when required.
 Between the participating songs and during the interval act, fragments of the musical comedy La pérgola de las flores were performed.

-The winner was the song "Todos" performed by Damaris Carbaugh, Miguel Ángel Guerra, and Eduardo Fabián representing the United States; with "De color de rosa" by Prisma representing Mexico placing second; and "A ti no te ha dicho" by Hugo Marcel representing Argentina placing third.
+The winner was the song "Todos", written by Vilma Planas, and performed by Dámaris Carbaugh, Miguel Ángel Guerra, and Eduardo Fabián representing the United States; with "De color de rosa", written and performed by Sylvia Tapia under her stage name Prisma representing Mexico, placing second; and "A ti no te ha dicho", written by Pedro Favini and Mono Flores, and performed by Hugo Marcel representing Argentina, placing third.
 Each of these entries received two trophies, one for the songwriters and one for the performer.
 The first prize trophies were delivered by Nicanor González, president of the OTI programs committee; the second prize trophies by Carlos Bombal, mayor of Santiago Centro; and the third prize trophies by Alfredo Escobar, vice-president of the OTI programs committee.
 The festival ended with a reprise of the winning entry.